Alonso-del-Arte/testing-framework/CONTRIBUTING.md

 As much as possible, commits to the demonstration packages should be one each to a step of the TDD cycle (fail, pass, refactor).
-That's a pain in the neck and I don't expect it for any other packages in this project.
+That's a pain in the neck and I don't expect it for `com.example.exercises`, `org.example.exercises` or even `testframe.api` or `testframe.engine`.

 ## Style guidelines

-* No blanket import statements except for static imports or when everything in a given package is imported.
+* No blanket import statements except for static imports or when absolutely everything in a given package is imported.
 * Column width is 80.
 * Although this testing framework does not require test procedures to be named starting with `test`, that is highly recommended for the sake of clarity.
 The